suss-vli/faq/index.md

 ❌ Unfortunately, we **are unable to** assist with:

 1. Changing deadlines or advise on academics matter for TMA, ECA, or assignments.
 Please consult your HOP or lecturers.
 2. Offering solutions or help with TMA/ECA assignments.
 Please consult your lecturers.

+### Additional Guidance

+Students are advised to keep to the stable version of the OS.
+Newer versions often have app compatibility issues.
+You can maintain an older version by upgrading the security patches.
+This is especially true during projects or assignments to ensure smooth operation of the required applications.

 Thank you.